 JHSAP is committed to assisting you through the challenges of your academic career.
-We offer identification and assessment of personal, family, and school/work-related issues, brief counseling and consultation, and referrals to appropriate and accessible services and resources.
+We offer identification and assessment of personal, family, and school/work-related issues, counseling and consultation, and referrals to appropriate and accessible services and resources.

 Assessment of your current concerns

 The first session with a JHSAP counselor is an opportunity for you to openly discuss you concerns.
 When the counselor feels he or she has a good understanding of you and your situation, the counselor will share his or her thoughts about what might be causing your concerns, and what can be done to resolve them.

 For situations or concerns that can be adequately addressed with a JHSAP counselor, arrangements can be made for supportive and/or education sessions.

 Referral to appropriate and accessible community services and resources

 After discussing your concerns, it may be recommended that you receive additional counseling or treatment from another clinician or treatment service.
 JHSAP maintains a high-quality referral network, and can facilitate referrals to psychiatrists, psychologists, social workers, substance abuse counselors, support groups, and various treatment programs.
 In the process of making a referral, the JHSAP counselor may continue to meet with you until you are connected with the new clinician or treatment program.
 While you are not charged for JHSAP services, referral providers will impose charges that may or may not be covered by your health insurance.